-There are various treatment options that can be helpful for correcting open bites.
-Some of these include selective tooth extraction, mimi-implants, mini-plates, pataal cribs, orthodontic braces, and orthognathic surgery.
+There are various treatment options that can help correct open bites.
+Some of these include selective tooth extraction, mini-implants, mini-plates, pataal cribs, orthodontic braces, and orthognathic surgery.

 Developing the best treatment plan for an open bite in any patient depends on an accurate diagnosis and an understanding of the underlying cause.

 It may also go a long way toward preventing an open bite if you dissuade your child from poor oral habits like thumbsucking, tongue thrusting, or using a pacifier or bottle past the age of eighteen months.